 As a result of the approved plan, UCRA submitted a grant application for the first phase of an implementation project in

-measurement of the efficiency of a storm water quality improvement project within the urban watershed of Brady.
+storm water quality improvement project within the urban watershed of Brady.